Mountain View Cemetery (Oakland, California): In popular culture

 Mountain View Cemetery is featured prominently in the 2018 film Blindspotting.
 Daveed Diggs's character is shown going there for morning runs, and an important scene happens in the cemetery where the character imagines Black victims of police brutality standing over the graves.

 In The Big Wake-Up, a 2009 crime novel by Mark Coggins, the main character in the book, a detective named August Riordan, discovers that Argentine first lady Eva Perón is not at rest in the Duarte family tomb in La Recoleta Cemetery, Buenos Aires, but is actually buried in Mountain View Cemetery.

+Mountain View Cemetery is featured on the album cover for Green Day’s debut album 39/Smooth and the band’s compilation album, 1,039/Smoothed Out Slappy Hours.